puppeteer/puppeteer/docs/api/puppeteer.executioncontext.queryobjects.md

 # ExecutionContext.queryObjects() method

-This method iterates the JavaScript heap and finds all the objects with the given prototype.
+Iterates through the JavaScript heap and finds all the objects with the given prototype.

 **Signature:**